 We are closely working with the researchers at Duke University to translate preclinical proof of concept data of our proprietary platform technology, the BRiTE Platform, into human clinical trials.
-BRiTE is a translatable method to specifically target malignant glioma using a tumor-specific, fully human bispecific antibody that redirects patients' own T cells to recognize and destroy tumor cells.
-Our first application of BRiTE is APTN-101, a proprietary EGFRvIII x CD3 bispecific T cell engager, that is able to eliminate malignant glioma tumors in a variety of aggressive preclinical orthotopic tumor models.
+BRiTE is a translatable method to specifically target malignant glioma using a tumor-specific, fully human bispecific antibody that is designed to redirect the patients' own T cells to recognize and destroy tumor cells.
+Our first application of BRiTE is APTN-101, a proprietary EGFRvIII x CD3 bispecific T cell engager may have the ability to eliminate malignant glioma tumors in a variety of aggressive preclinical orthotopic tumor models.
 We designed APTN-101 to specifically redirect T cells against tumors expressing a well-characterized, mutated form of EGFR on a number of tumor types, including glioblastoma, breast and lung cancer.
 APTN-101 has been recently accepted under an investigator-led IND to begin first-in-human studies in brain cancer.
-Our goal is to complete preclinical studies on additional product candidates and file multiple INDs
+Our goal is to complete preclinical studies on additional product candidates and file multiple INDs.